HoltBosse/Alba/README.md

 3. In browser, go to /installation
 4. Follow instructions on screen

 That's it, now browse to /admin to start.
+See [wiki](https://github.com/bobmitch/SeamlessCMS/wiki) for more info.